This post got lost and forgotten some how, here it is late.

 The video I worked on is all about my morning poop!
 It becomes a bit of an obsession in the winter for me not to become constipated because of the freezing outside compost toilet, but every winter it happens anyway.
 So I am trying to humorously combine this with my interest in the micro biome and faecal transplants to make this short film.
 I have finished a first version of it, which I am reasonably happy with.
 I have used more of last semesters green screen footage over new footage of my home made winter separation compost toilet chair in my studio.
 I then empty both the pee and poop buckets in the garden.
 I used music I made a couple of years back.
 A track called Wolfit, which references sewage being a resource in the wrong place, wasted gold.
 I also made a second sound track which I added in places, but it may have ended up being a little lost.
 I have used text insert screens for the first time, like they use in silent movies, I don’t know their official term.
 I started off with more, but I think they started to sound a little preachy, so I took some of them out.
 The ones I left are like the beginning of a fairy story, that big bad wolf reference again, ‘my own personal mythology’ as Erica called it.

-The CAP talk was Holly Dave, the last of the archive themed talks I think.
-There was one project she did which involved taking old photos with woman who’s research was unacknowledged, or who had been excluded from history, and trying to find a way of making what was absent visible, which she did by cutting out the woman and leaving this striking white silhouette, which I thought was very clever and effective.
+The CAP talk was Holly Davie, the last of the archive themed talks I think.
+There was one project she did which involved taking old photos with woman who’s research was unacknowledged, or who had been excluded from history, and trying to find a way of making what was absent visible, which she did by cutting out the woman and leaving a striking white silhouette, which I thought was very clever and effective.
 Some of her installation work hinted at theatre sets which I quite liked, though much more abstract than I would want to do I think.

 We had the first part of a performance to camera workshop on Friday led by Erica and Pernille.
 They each showed us clips or photographs of performance artists they had chosen.
 There was some really interesting work to follow up and it triggered some ideas for me.
 We then had a brainstorming session in break out groups and it was great to see lots of friends faces, but profoundly difficult and frustrating to try and communicate over that platform, we didn’t manage to come up with many ideas as a result.
 But later an idea came to me, in fact a few, so I have that to work on next week.
 One involves smearing multi coloured makeup or face paint on my face, possibly with a rainbow poo as a prop (which I need to make), another involves a talking head style piece, where I possibly still do the smearing thing but also a monologue of my thoughts too… and the third is an idea for a collaboration with Laurie, who referred to her self as a cockroach in a message to me recently and we joked about us both being good at surviving in difficult situations and making a film where we are both separately in domestic settings and are falling over and kicking with our legs in the air, cockroach like, for a bit every so often before getting up again.
 Possibly with the aid of a giant foot or boot green screened in for effect.